korewireless/Microvisor-Demo-Http/README.md

 The second thread It also emits a “ping” to the Microvisor logger once a second.
 Every 30 seconds it makes a `GET` request to `https://jsonplaceholder.typicode.com/todos/1`, a free API the delivers an object JSON testing.

+## Polite Deployment

+This code now supports Microvisor polite deployments.
+Bundles will need to be built with polite deployment enabled.
+Once such a bundle has been uploaded and deployed, future updates will be handled politely: Microvisor will notify the application, which can choose to apply the staged update when it is no longer performing any critical tasks.

+In the case of the demo, this is simulated by setting a FreeRTOS/CMSIS timer which fires 30 seconds later to trigger the application update.

 ## Cloning the Repo

 This repo makes uses of git submodules, some of which are nested within other submodules.
 To clone the repo, run: